T-x-T/txt-bot-and-server/README.md

 If you know what you are doing, then you can probably change some things around or just look at how we did certain things (I would mostly not recommend that).

 # run locally
 To run this locally just clone the repo and run `npm -i` this should take care of all dependencies.
-If not, then you will see an error message telling you which modules are still missing.
 After that you can copy `config-example.js` to `config.js` and customize all the options.
 The default mode will be staging, unless you use another NODE_ENV.

 # contact